 "TTB Allowed Claim").
-The Debtor has filed a motion for rehearing in connection with the TTB Allowed Claim.)
-Pending that motion, the TTB Allowed Claim remains.
+The Debtor has filed a motion for rehearing in connection with the TTB Allowed Claim, which was denied.
+Thus, the TTB Allowed Claim remains.

 The Debtor's intended reorganization was negatively impacted when MillerCoors, who used to provide 80% of the Debtor's product suddenly refused to ship further product approximately three weeks into the chapter 11.
 No explanation is known to the Debtor or was given by MillerCoors.
 Without MillerCoors, the likelihood of reorganization dimmed.